2022 MLB All-Star Game: Rosters Rounded Out With Pitchers, Reserves

-MLB All-Star Game: Rosters rounded out with pitchers, reserves originally appeared on NBC Sports Chicago
+MLB All-Star Game: Rosters rounded out with pitchers, reserves originally appeared on NBC Sports Bayarea

 Baseball’s top talents are going to Hollywood.